Analysis | Trump blames blue states for the coronavirus death toll — but most recent deaths have been in red states

 (The odd blip on the percentage chart above is a function of New Jersey belatedly adding a batch of deaths.)

-It’s important to remember that, despite Trump’s rhetoric, the pandemic isn’t particularly close to being over.
+It’s important to remember that despite Trump’s rhetoric, the pandemic isn’t particularly close to being over.
 The University of Washington’s Institute on Health Metrics estimates that there will be nearly 413,000 deaths by the end of the year.

 Of that total, almost precisely half are projected to have occurred in red states.